 PBA.
-Archibald also served as the President of the Bowling Writers Association of America starting in 1970.
-Now, it is known as International Bowling Media Association.
+Archibald also served as the President for the IBMA International Bowling Media Association in 1970.
+Now, it is known as Bowling Writers Association of America.

 Mort Luby, Sr.-Founder of the Bowler's Journal International

 He really put bowling writing on the map by starting BowlersJournal International.
 In order for bowling to survive, Luby knew that bowling needed a bowling magazine.
 He founded the Bowlers Journal International in 1913 making it the oldest bowling publication.
 Luby is one of the pioneers in bowling writing.
 Luby also suggested the creation of a bowling hall of fame.
 His son and grandson are the only three generations that have been inducted into the hall of fame.
 Luby was also the founding father of the Bowling Writers Association of America (currently known as the International Bowling Media Association).
 He also developed the Bowlers Journal Sweeper at the USBC Open Championships.
 Each participant would receive a free subscription to the Bowlers Journal International magazine.
 The IBMA recognized Luby's contributions to bowling and named the Hall of Fame award after him-the LFor bowling writers, it is the IBMA correctly named the Hall of Fame the IBMA Luby Hall of Fame award.